-- Children's services planning partners are fully committed to do their best for all children and young people in Glasgow. - There is a strong culture in children's services of placing the child at the centre of solution focused multi-agency working. - Development of the third sector city-wide forum provides opportunities to improve partnership working on planning, commissioning, design and delivery of services. - The breadth and depth of information we have on the needs and aspirations of children and young people and our growing knowledge of the evidence of what works to improve outcomes. - We are now able to evidence some of the work we have been doing to improve outcomes for children and young people, such as: the reductions in school exclusions, improvement in educational attainment, reductions in young people smoking, misusing drugs and alcohol, the reduction in young people offending and the reduction in the teenage pregnancy rate.
+- Children's services planning partners are fully committed to do their best for all children and young people in Glasgow. - There is a strong culture in children's services of placing the child at the centre of solution focused multi-agency working. - Development of the third sector city-wide forum provides opportunities to improve partnership working on planning, commissioning, design and delivery of services. - The breadth and depth of information we have on the needs and aspirations of children and young people and our growing knowledge of the evidence of what works to improve outcomes. - Evidence that some of the work we have been doing to improve outcomes for children and young people is now bearing fruit, such as the reductions in school exclusions, improvement in educational attainment, reductions in young people smoking, misusing drugs and alcohol, the reduction in young people offending and the reduction in the teenage pregnancy rate.

-How we safeguard, support and promote the wellbeing of Children and Young People in Glasgow
+Section 9 How We Safeguard, Support and Promote the Wellbeing of Children and Young People in Glasgow